ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 * Describe environment details (OS/distribution etc).

-* How often the issue occurs.
+* State how often the issue has occurred.

-* Steps to take to uncover or reproduce the issue (if any).
+* Describe the steps to take to uncover or reproduce the issue (if any).

 * Expected behaviour.

 * Actual behaviour.

-* Any addition Infomation, log output etc.
+* Any additional infomation, log output etc.

 ### Branching model.